 As we considered installing this PV array, we did as much research as we could to place the array in the best spot on our home to minimize the impact to our home and the entire Royalston Historic District.
 By installing these panels as recommended by Astrum Solar, the visibility from the street will be minimum and we are able to use the current trees as a partial shade of the array, without actually shading the panels from the needed sunlight.
 The placement of the panels is based on the sunshine that our home receives and maximizes its production.
 The best placement for solar gain is on our main house roof, 91% - 95%.
 The next best placement is the woodshed roof at 83%.
 The ridge of the barn is rated at 89%-90%, but it drops to 79%-82% at the roof edge.
 It is necessary to have an overall average site quality of at least 80% in order to qualify for the State and Federal funding.
-By placing the panels as recommended on our barn, the view from the street and the impact on our home and the District will be minimal.
+By placing the panels as recommended, we do not have to cut down any trees, if we install more on the barn, several trees will need to be removed.
+This will increase the expense and visibility of the array.
 Please consider this PV array for our home.